ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 `Optional[T]` is equivalent to `T | None`.
 For example, `Optional[int]` (or `int | None`) means the value can be an int or None.\*\*Important

-"Optional" in type hinting refers to "may be None"; it does not mean an argument is optional in the sense of having a default.
+The `Optional` annotation refers to "may be `None`"; it does not mean an argument is optional in the sense of having a default.
 An argument with a default value isn't automatically `Optional` unless you explicitly want to allow `None` as a value.

 ### The `Any` Type